JMagic-Learner/ProReadMe-Gen/AUTOGENERATE.md

-        # ReadMeGenerator
+        # TEST
         [![GitHub issues](https://img.shields.io/github/issues/JMagic-Learner/ProReadMe-Gen)](https://github.com/JMagic-Learner/ProReadMe-Gen/issues)

         # Description
-        Hello, my name is Jason.
-This application is called ReadMeGenerator.
+        Hello, my name is TEST.
+This application is called TEST.

-       I need to complete this for homework dear god
+       TET

-       Autogenerates a readME file
+       A T

-       TEST BY TEST RANDOM, STEP BY STEP TORTURE
+       T

         ## Table of Contents
         If your README is long, add a table of contents to make it easy for users to find what they need.